kbastamow/Project-Online-Shop-Frontend-React/README.md

 ### Updating a new product

-This page is still in progress as the backend need to be modified to receive images as an update.
+This page is still in progress as the backend needs to be modified to receive images as an update.
 Currently, the page shows

 * A list of all the products in a more concise table form.